Zireael-N/node-weakauras-parser/README.md

 ## License

-The project is licensed under MIT License, unless stated otherwise in a source file.
+The source code is licensed under the MIT License.
+However, it depends on GPL-licensed code, so the whole distribution is licensed under GPLv2.